Dayi (David) Li (李大一), Ph.D.

 Astrostatistics and Data Sciences

-I am a Ph.D.
-Candidate in statistics at the University of Toronto.
+I am a post-doctoral fellow in statistics and astrophysics at the University of Toronto (UofT).
 I am lucky to be advised by Gwendolyn Eadie, Patrick Brown, and Roberto Abraham.
-I am a CANSSI Ontario Multidisciplinary Doctoral (Mdoc) trainee, and my research is supported by the Data Sciences Institute Doctoral Fellowship.
+I obtained my Ph.D. in statistics at UofT as well, where I was a CANSSI Ontario Multidisciplinary Doctoral (Mdoc) trainee, and a Data Sciences Institute Doctoral Fellow.

 Previously, I obtained my bachelor degree in financial modelling at Western University.
 Subsequently, I obtained my Masters degree in statistics at Western under the supervision of Ian McLeod and Pauline Barmby.